AlexForget/to_do_app/README.md

 ## Credits

-The entirety of the application has been development by myself with the help of these package:
+The entirety of the application has been development by myself with the help of these packages:

 [An flutter_bloc Link](https://github.com/felangel/bloc/tree/master)
 [flutter_local_notifications](https://github.com/MaikuB/flutter_local_notifications)